SlexAxton/require-handlebars-plugin/README.md

 * Has a pre-compile type functionality (unless you don't care about builds)
 * If it has some concept of partials, that you can register them externally
 * It eventually returns a function that takes data context and outputs something you can deal with.
+* For any of the meta-data, you'll need some fancy regex or an AST to walk through.

 I'd just turn your template language into a module first (just the old global name, or whatever), then look through the references to `Handlebars` in `hbs.js` and see if your templating language does something similar.
 It's not a terribly complicated process.